MP tweet row teen 'will not be bullied'

 The exchange began on Friday when the MP tweeted that local elections had been a disappointing day for the Labour party.

-Ms Darcy replied: "Not as disappointing as Burntwood since you neglected it.
-Weak and wobbly" .
+Ms Norgate replied: "Not as disappointing as Burntwood since you neglected it.
+Weak and wobbly."

-Mr Fabricant, 67, said Ms Darcy's profile did not indicate her age or location.
+Mr Fabricant, 67, said Ms Norgate's profile did not indicate her age or location.

 "For all I know, she is a Russian troll in St Petersburg," he said.